plaes/kicad-source-mirror/Documentation/development/compiling.md

 [patches folder][] in the KiCad source.
 These patches are named by the platform name they should be applied against.

-## OpenSSL Secure Socket Layer Library ## {#openssl}

-The [OpenSSL][] library is only required when the KiCad build is configured with the Github plugin enabled.
-See the [KiCad Build Configuration Options](#build_opts)` section for more information.
-Please note that KiCad will download and build version 1.0.1e of OpenSSL by default.
-You should probably use the version of OpenSSL installed on your system as it will most likely be more up to date and contain the latest security fixes.

 ## GLEW OpenGL Extension Wrangler Library ## {#glew}

 The [OpenGL Extension Wrangler][GLEW] is an OpenGL helper library used by the KiCad graphics